Critical Ecommerce Usability Guidelines That No One’s Talking About!

 We can answer some of these questions when you have a better understanding of your store, which you can get by reviewing your store’s current usability to see how intuitive it is to use.
 We can also look at how to make sure that homepage content, search automation, customer trust, and site style all work properly in your store.

-But before we do that, let’s analyze how a successful ecommerce business has capitalized on using some key user experience features to their advantage.
+But before we do that, let’s analyze how a successful ecommerce business has capitalized on using some key user experience features to its advantage.

 One of the largest ecommerce shopping retailers, Amazon, finds that their search automation feature works well for them and their customers.
 According to a Visual Objects study of user experience on some of the most popular websites, Amazon’s user experience is rated very highly (in first or second place) across most age groups.
 That’s why Amazon highlights this feature on all pages.
 Amazon’s search function is easy to use for an older generation who have started shopping online.
 It’s also very easy for young people to use.
 Although they prefer video content to text content, they are very familiar (and comfortable) with digital interfaces—not surprising given the time they spend online on different stores and apps.